 And I love you because you are molding me into a strong, confident, beautiful woman inside and out.

-I only hope that one day I can be half the mom that you are to me.
+I only hope that one day I can be half the woman that you are.

 Happy Birthday Muriel I love you